mieko/cult/README.md

 Cult requires nothing to be installed on each node, other than an operating SSH server and Bourne Shell.
 If you know you've got Bash on the other end, feel free to write your tasks in Bash.
-If you want to write tasks in Ruby, Python, Node or Perl, etc, one of your firsts Tasks in the `all` role should be to `apt-get -y install {ruby,python,node}`.
+If you want to write tasks in Ruby, Python, Node or Perl, etc, one of your firsts Tasks in the `all` or `bootstrap` role should be to `apt-get -y install {ruby,python,node}`.
 All subsequent tasks will have that interpreter available.

 ## General Theory